ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Site Navigation**
-* **_As a Site User, I can understand the purpose of the app clearly so that I can decide whether the contents are right for me to sign up._**
+* **_As a Site User, I can understand the purpose of the application clearly so that I can decide whether the contents are right for me to sign up._**

   The landing page introduces the website explaining its purpose and benefits for signing up.
 This page also contains Sign Up button which directs users to Sign Up page.